 The temporomandibular joint (TMJ) is a small ball-and-socket joint.
 It consists of the following parts:

-· A small, fibrous disc that sits between the condyle and the glenoid fossa
+- A small, fibrous disk that sits between the condyle and the glenoid fossa

-There are two main types of surgery in TMJ treatment: arthroscopy and open joint surgery.
+There are two main types of surgery for TMD: arthroscopy and open joint surgery.